 These types of scenarios are not generally seen as something that PHP is well-suited to handle—partly because each process in PHP runs in a single thread.
 Single-threaded processes, they say, can't scale because everything must be processed synchronously.

-One of the best ways to really scale up parallel processes is through the use of message queues.
+One of the best ways to really scale up parallel processes in PHP (and many other languages) is through the use of message queues.
 In this model you generally have a single PHP script that is looping over a large problem.
 As it picks off a chunk that needs to be processed—rather than processing it inline—it sends that work out over a message queue and continues on to the next chunk of work.
-This allows the main script to farm out processing of the real work to be done to one or (typically) more "workers" without waiting for the work to actually be completed.
+This has several advantages:

 The message queue acts as a sort of load balancer between your worker scripts allowing the main Delegator to just throw work that needs to be done into the queues.
 Gearman itself can be configured to use MySQL for message persistence just in case your have more work than Workers.
 If you see your queues backing up with unprocessed work, it's easy enough to fire up some more Worker processes to get through the backlog quickly.